It’s vital to cultivate proactivity if you want to succeed at work and life.

 Avoid or Reduce the Severity of Obstacles

-When you’re proactive and aim to control the controllable variables in your life — the things in your Circle of Influence — you will often find that you can avoid obstacles, or at least reduce their severity.
+When you’re proactive and aim to control the controllable variables in your life–your Circle of Influence—you will often find that you can avoid obstacles, or at least reduce their severity.

 You may have to put in more work to do this initially.
 However, you’ll save yourself a lot of work further down the line.